RmaxTwice/bookish-broccoli/README.md

 ### Assignment

-The assingment is a multi-stage software development  project, in which each succesive stage builds upon the previous ones.
+The assignment is a multi-stage software development  project, in which each succesive stage builds upon the previous ones.

 The first stage of this assignment is to build a GUI application in Java (Netbeans) that allows its users to open, view, edit and finally save images in **format BMP and Netpbm** (\*.ppm, \*.pgm, \*.pbm), also implementing the features described in the *Features* Section.